+Perform this exercise in a smooth, controlled movement with a good contraction at the end.
 Start with one set of 10 reps on each side.
-Perform this exercise in a smooth, controlled movement with a good contraction at the end.
-The intensity is depending on how much resistance you have.
-If it’s range motion, the intensity will be light.
-If you add weight or resistive tubing on the ankles, the intensity will be moderate.
+The intensity is dependent on how much resistance you have.
+If you work only on range motion, the intensity will be light.
+The intensity will moderate if you add weight or resistive tubing on the ankles.

-When it comes to knee pain, everyone focuses on the quads in front of the knee.
+When it comes to knee pain, most people focus on the quads in front of the knee.
 This exercise focus on the back of the knee or hamstring area, which are important muscles in strengthening the knee.

-Begin in an upright standing position and put your one hand against the wall.
-Stand on with your toes and raise your heels.
+Begin in an upright standing position and put one hand against the wall.
+Stand up on your toes and raise your heels.

-If you want to make this exercise more challenging, you can do the movement with double legs.
-You can also do this exercise with asingle leg and add an extra load like dumbbell, barbell or plate.
+Using both legs at the same time makes this exercise easier.
+If you want to make this exercise more challenging, you can do this exercise with a single leg and add an extra load like a dumbbell, barbell, or plate.

 Heel Raises (Bilateral)